BiaPyX/BiaPy-doc/source/get_started/faq.rst

 Graphical User interface (GUI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case you have troubles with GUI, you can find instructions on how to use it in our walksthrough video:
+In case you have troubles with GUI, you can find instructions on how to use it in our walkthrough video:

 .. raw:: html